 Before deciding to appeal you may wish to speak to the School Admissions Team, on (01472) 326291(Option 4) to discuss your options, including your right of appeal.
-If you decide to proceed with an appeal, you will be advised about the appeals procedure and who you need to contact for a 'Notice of Appeal' form.
+However, if you wish to discuss anything regarding the appeals process or how to appeal, we advise you to contact the Legal Department on (01472) 324149 or e-mail LegalAdmin@nelincs.gov.uk.
+You can also view information on their webpage where you will also find an online appeals form to apply.